How to Care for and Train Your Social Media Strategy

 Be sure to show the love to your audience for their engagement with your posts.
 Be quick to reply to comments and acts of appreciation (likes, favorites, retweets).
 Learn to retweet others and think about the audience first and foremost.
 Your engagement builds the relationships that will grow in time.

 Repetition with Automation

 They say that repetition is the key to habit.
 You should not only create a habit of working on your social media, but also create automation to assist with the day-in-day-out work of feeding, measurement, and regular exercise.
 Using tools such as Evernote, Feedly, Buffer or Hootsuite, and CoSchedule along with recipes from Zapier or IFTTT will help you focus your efforts on original content and relationship engagement and avoid the tedium that can be left to the computer.
-Your expert can help you set these up as part of the strategic plan.

 Understand that growing a successful social media strategy is an organic, and sometimes slower, method of acquiring an audience.
 Paid advertising can short-cut the time needed, but often does not provide the engaged audience that will pay off in the long-run.